Today in Tribe History: December 5, 1951

 He would remain with the club into the 1915 season, playing 83 games as an Indian before he was dealt to the Chicago White Sox for three players and $31,500 cash.
 His legacy in the Windy City is well known, as he helped lead the team to a World Series win in 1917 and hit .375 in the 1919 Black Sox scandal series.

-He hit .356 in his 13-year career that was shortened by his expulsion from Major League Baseball for his role in the 1919 cheating disgrace.
+He hit .356 in a 13-year career that was shortened by his expulsion from Major League Baseball for his role in the 1919 cheating disgrace.

 Also on this date in Tribe history: